hpcgarage/intrepyddguide/getting-started.md

 The recommended use of the Intrepydd v0.2 release in implementing a data analytics workflow is as follows:
-1. Create a pure Python implementation of the workflow.
+1. Create a pure Python implementation of the workflow, using standard libraries as you see fit.
+2. Insert calls to evaluate the energy-delay^2 goal metric (in Joules-seconds^2)  for the core computation in the pure Python implementation (ignoring initialization, data input, and data output).
-2. Use profiling to identify the performance-critical code regions of the Python implementation.
+3. Use a standard Python profiler to identify the performance-critical code regions of the Python implementation.
-3. Restructure the code so as to create a Python function for each performance-critical region, while ensuring that each such function only uses Python features supported by Intrepydd.
+3. Select a  performance-critical code region in the Python code that is a promising candidate to convert to Intrepydd code.
+(The region should uses Python features and libraries that are supported by Intrepydd.)
-4. Move the performance-critical functions to an Intrepydd file (.pydd extension).
+4. Move the performance-critical function to a new function in a single Intrepydd file for the workflow (.pydd extension).
-5. Add type declarations for function parameters and return values;
+5. Add type declarations for function parameters and return values to the new Intrepydd  function;
-   in some cases, additional type declarations may be needed for some of the internal statements in the functions.
+   in some cases, additional type declarations may be needed for some of the internal assignment statements in the function.
-6. Compile the .pydd file with the "pyddc -O0" option to automatically generate unoptimized
+6. Compile the .pydd file with the "pyddc -O2" option (default optimization level) to automatically generate optimized C/C++ code from the .pydd file.
-   (Python) code for debugging purposes (since it can be debugged using standard Python debugging tools), and record its performance using our _goal metric_ in abstract units for the energy-delay^2 product.
-7. Once you confirm that the -O0 version runs correctly, use the "pyddc -O1" option to automatically generate a more optimized version of the code (using Python's Numba JIT compiler), and record its performance.
-8. Next, use the
-   "pyddc -O2" option to automatically generate a more optimized version of the code (through generation of C/C++ code), and record its performance.
-9. Finally, search for opportunities to replace some of the Intrepydd code in the .pydd file with calls to stand ard libraries supported in the Intrepydd v0.2 release.
-Some of these libraries arfe supported across -O0, -O1, and -O2 options, and some are only supported with the -O2 option.
-Direct debugging of code containing calls to libraries that are only supported with the -O2 option is currently not supported, though use of such libraries cna provide significant performance boosts.
+7. Execute the new Python main program with calls to the optimized Intrepydd code, and record its new energy-delay^2 goal metric (in Joules-seconds^2).
+8. For completeness, measure and record the goal metric for optimization levels -O0 and -O1.
+Optimization level -O0 can be used for debugging in a standard Python environment.
-10. Repeat steps 3-10 for additional performance-critical code regions.
+9. Repeat steps 3-8 for additional performance-critical code regions.